Visitors intending to reach the official website should visit miami-airport.com

 Flight Departures from Miami Airport (MIA)

 Check the real-time status of your departing flight from Miami International Airport.
-See if it is scheduled, delayed, or has been canceled to plan your trip without surprises.

 Live Flight Status